Content of the studies

 - explain how the laws of physics enable and constrain the operation of biological systems

 - follow the progress of biomedical engineering

-- deepen their knowledge and skills of specific topics within biomedical engineering
+- deepen his or her knowledge and skills on specific topics within biomedical engineering

-- apply existing scientific knowledge of the field to research and development in the industry
+- apply existing scientific knowledge in the field to research and development in the industry

 - start translating new research results into product development in biomedical technology.

 The Biosensing and Bioelectronics major educates engineering experts who have versatile comprehension of detection, processing and analyses of biosignals from various sources.
 To accomplish this, the student is introduced to nanoscale phenomena, microfabrication techniques, biomaterials science, biochemical recognition of biomolecules, physical transducers, sensor technologies and to various clinical equipment.
 The basic knowledge needed in the development of innovations in the field of biosensors and bioelectronics is provided.
 Students are also strongly encouraged to consider practical aspects and possible applications of their knowhow throughout their studies.

 Students of the Biosensing and Bioelectronics major are introduced to:

 - clinical equipment like medical imaging.

 Biosystems and Biomaterials Engineering provides a solid understanding of biological phenomena, biomaterials and small organic molecules important to the field of life science.
 At the core of the teaching are: